jess-hammer/dual-grid-tilemap-system-godot/README.md

 - a maximum of only 16 tiles are required in the tileset (you could cut that number down to 6 if your tiles have symmetry)
 - the tiles align with the world grid

-One could also argue it's more effecient since each tile only checks 4 neighbours as opposed to 9 🤯.
+One could also argue it's more efficient since each tile only checks 4 neighbours as opposed to 9 🤯.
 But haven't done any performance testing so no promises 😅.

 Just like Oskar, I don't understand why this isn't more popular!